Lequanghy/CareAnatomy/README.md

 </p>

 # Introduction
 CareAnatomy is the mental health care website that provides services for people who need support with their mental health or want to understand more about their mental health well-being.
+This online service is free of charge, but customers can pay a premium to get additional and special treatment.
+Also, there is a donation system on the website that allows people to donate money for the benefit of the project and people with mental health illness.
+Since we are in the pandemic (COVID-19), we will have special service available during the tough time.

 # Branches